 Why does the abacus exist?

 It is difficult to imagine counting without numbers, but there was a time when written numbers did not exist.
-The earliest counting device was the human hand and its fingers.
-Then, as larger quantities (larger than ten human-fingers could represent) were counted, various natural items like pebbles and twigs were used to help keep count.
+The earliest counting device was the human hand and its fingers, capable of counting up to 10 things; toes were also used to count in tropical cultures.
+Then, as even larger quantities (greater than ten fingers and toes could represent) were counted, various natural items like pebbles, sea shells and twigs were used to help keep count.

 Both the abacus and the counting board are mechanical aids used for counting; they are not calculators in the sense we use the word today.
 The person operating the abacus performs calculations in their head and uses the abacus as a physical aid to keep track of the sums, the carrys, etc.